jdharrison/project-era-uo/README.md

 - Guards never despawn
 - Players start in custom Delucia location
 - Players can't have Young status
-- Accounts per ip up to 5
+- Each IP can have up to 5 accounts
 - Characters can be deleted anytime

 ADDONS: